You’re going to rely on your phone a lot as a student. These smart hacks will definitely make working and playing loads cheaper and easier.

 Grab a sweet deal from the get-go

-Let’s start with a cheeky brag about our amazing student SIM-only package, where £16 a month gets you All-you-can-eat minutes and texts and a massive 30GB of data (which you can stretch even further when you stream Netflix, TV Player, Soundcloud and Deezer without eating into that allowance with Go Binge).
+Let’s start with a cheeky brag about our amazing student SIM-only package, where £16 a month gets you All-you-can-eat minutes and texts and a massive 30GB of data (which you can stretch even further when you use Snapchat, and stream Netflix, TV Player, Soundcloud and Deezer without eating into that allowance with Go Binge).
 So now you’ve got your mobile sorted, let’s see how it’s going to transform your student days for the better.

 Take photos of everything